AdobeDocs/experience-platform.en/help/destinations/catalog/http-destination.md

 ![HTTP authentication](../assets/catalog/http/authenticate.png)

-**[!UICONTROL Marketing use case]**: Marketing use cases indicate the intent for which data will be exported to the destination.
-You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
-For more information about marketing use cases, see the [Data usage policies overview](../../data-governance/policies/overview.md).
+**[!UICONTROL Marketing action]**: Marketing actions indicate the intent for which data will be exported to the destination.
+You can select from Adobe-defined marketing actions or you can create your own marketing action.
+For more information about marketing actions, see the [Data usage policies overview](../../data-governance/policies/overview.md).

 Click **[!UICONTROL Create destination]**.